Mediamoney08/mediamoneyapp/docs/prd.md

 8. **API Documentation** - Interactive API documentation portal with code examples and testing tools
 9. **About Us** - Company information and contact details
 10. **Service Category Pages** - Dedicated pages for each main service type (Games, Apps, Streaming, Gift Cards) with category/subcategory navigation and unified category images
+11. **Notifications** - Notification center displaying all user notifications with filtering and search capabilities
 \n### 3.2 Admin-Only Pages
 1. **Admin Login** - Secure authentication page with username/email and password fields, CAPTCHA protection, and 2FA verification for administrators only
 2. **Admin Dashboard** - Overview of site statistics and quick access to all management modules